Back to LSTMs Hub

 Visualizing Gate Dynamics

-To understand how the LSTM solves this task, we extract and visualize gate activations across all 30 time steps for 8 individual hidden units in the first layer.
-The patterns that emerge are remarkably interpretable.
+To see how the LSTM solves this task, we extracted gate activations across all 30 time steps for 8 hidden units in the first layer.

 Gate Activations Dynamics